kdluong/FastFoodFree/README.md

     <img src="assets/README4.png" width="400" />
 </p>

+## Technology Stack

+**Backend:** Written in Python and hosted on Google Cloud Platform using Cloud Functions/Cloud Run for efficient and scalable operation.
+**GUI:** Developed in C++ for a smooth and responsive user interface on the Windows platform.

 ## Contribute

 Found a bug or have a feature request?
 Feel free to open an issue.